-Horse racing tips today: Thursday's best UK and Ireland racing bets
+Horse Racing tips today: Thursday's best UK and Ireland racing bets

-Today we have some afternoon jumping from Wetherby, Naas and Warwick, with plenty of decent horse races to look forward to.
-The flat racing today comes from Lingfield and Chelmsford on the all-weather tracks, both getting underway in the afternoon.
+Today the horse racing action comes both over the fences and on the flat, with meetings from Aintree, Ffos Las, Limerick and Taunton over jumps, meanwhile meetings from Gowran Park and Chelmsford are on the flat turf.
+All six meetings coming in the afternoon to early evening.
 Here are our Thursday horse racing tips and bets.

-The five meetings at Chelmsford, Lingfield, Naas, Warwick and Wetherby all get underway in the afternoon.
-The first race sets off at 1.00pm at Warwick, with the last race of the day on getting underway at 7.15pm at Chelmsford.
+The four meetings at Aintree, Ffos Las, Limerick and Taunton all get underway in the afternoon with the Gowran Park and Chelmsford race cards getting underway in the late afternoon/early evening.
+The first race sets off at 1.00pm at Ffos Las, with the last race of the day on getting underway at 7.30pm at Gowran Park.

-We have selected a NAP and NEXT BEST bet for you, one from Wetherby and one from Warwick, to add to your bet slip as well as racing bets and tips on the day.
+We have selected a NAP and NEXT BEST bet for you, one from Aintree and one from Ffos Las, to add to your bet slip as well as racing bets and tips on the day.

 Best Horse Racing Betting Offers

-Horse racing bets & tips today: Naas, Wetherby, Warwick, Lingfield and Chelmsford
+Horse racing bets & tips today: Aintree, Limerick, Ffos Las, Taunton, Gowran Park and Chelmsford

-Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the five meeting’s today!
+Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the six meeting’s today!

-Our Next Best bet of the day comes in the opening race of the afternoon at Warwick, where we have sided with Benign Dictator to win this Maiden Hurdle.
+Our Next Best bet of the day comes in the third race at Ffos Las, where we have selected Longshanks to get the job done.

-Last time out he stepped up to this trip and came 4th out of ten in what was a competitive race and a competent run on his first outing over the longer distance.
-He stayed on well but was beaten in the end by just a couple of lengths after being slightly outpaced.
+Michael Nolan takes the reigns for trainer Philip Hobbs this afternoon, bidding to make it back-to-back wins for this 8-year-old.

-This 5-year-old is still looking for his first win over hurdles, and here a SportsLens we think this could be the race where he does so.
-Benign Dictator certainly looks like the best horse in the race and we think he will go well under one of the best jockey’s in the game, Aidan Coleman.
+He comes in boasting some impressive form with 4th being his worst finish in his past five starts.
+If Longshanks runs and jumps like he did last time out at Exeter, we believe he will be too strong for the rest of the field.

 Bet £10 Get £30 In Free Bets